Therapeutic Boundaries - What are they and why do we need them in therapy?

 • Dual relationships: therapists can't be your friend, lover, or boss because this compromises the therapeutic relationship.
 Boundaries help maintain the professionalism of the work to safeguard against the therapist's needs being met over the client's therapeutic needs.
 In this way, therapy is one-sided, and that one-sidedness is one of the most healing aspects of therapy.
 It helps ensure the therapy remains in your space more than anything else.

-Therapists will have different boundaries depending on the context, what they can offer with consideration of their competency and approach to therapy, and how they may negotiate the boundaries to personalise the therapy to fit the client better.
+Therapists will have different boundaries depending on the context, what they can offer considering their competency and approach to therapy, and how they may negotiate the boundaries to personalize the therapy to better suit the client.
 So, while there are boundaries that must not be violated, some boundaries are negotiable.
-Speaking to your therapist about how you experience boundaries can lead to deeper insight and help you set parameters that work best for you and your unique therapeutic needs.
+Speaking to your therapist about how you experience boundaries can lead to deeper insight and help you set the best parameters for you and your unique therapeutic needs.

 Previous